-After Soapy’s first ever self-guided shopping trip (in her freakin’ 30s) she expressed to me how excited and proud of herself that she did this “ALL BY MYSELF.”
-I asked her what she bought on budget and she replied:
+After my friend Soapy’s first ever self-guided shopping trip (in her freakin’ 30s) she expressed to me how excited and proud of herself that she did this “ALL BY MYSELF.”
+I asked her what she bought on a budget and she replied:

 1. No budget,

 4. And a twin pack of prosciutto.

 I couldn’t even bring myself to reply to that.
 I was as angry as a person could get over a pack of prosciutto.
 There are 1001 reasons to love Soap but her style of financial discipline is not one of them.

 “Soap is the daughter of an incredibly affluent multi-millionaire family.
 Soap is one of my best friends although we have very little in common.
 Her childhood was what one would call pure opulence.
 Today, she is in her 30s with a drinking problem.
 She has bad health and cannot hold down a job.”

 But after I calmed down I thought…well.
 It’s not her fault and she’s at least trying to learn how to live a normal life!
 Her rich parents did not teach her to live with less.